New York Liberty vs. Dallas Wings Odds and Predictions

 Liberty vs. Wings – Season Stats & Betting Trends

-Sabrina Ionescu scored a team-high 23 points along with six rebounds on 9-of-21 shooting from the floor and 3-of-10 from beyond the arc.
-Reigning MVP Breanna Stewart added 18 points, seven rebounds, and two blocked shots.

-New York led by as many as 12 points but saw that advantage shrink to four points (67-63) with 6:24 left to play in regulation.
-But the Liberty reclaimed control of the contest with an 8-0 run over the next 90 seconds, pushing their advantage back to 12 points en route to their 23rd victory of the season.
-And with that victory, they are the first team to clinch a playoff berth.
+In their recent outing, they defeated the Dallas Wings by a decisive 94-74 margin.
+Breanna Stewart set the tone, scoring 26 points and pulling down 12 rebounds.
+Jonquel Jones also had a double-double, as she finished with 23 points and 12 boards.

 On the other side of the coin, the Wings have had a brutal 2024 campaign thus far.
-After snapping an 11-game losing skid to improve to 4-13 on the season, Dallas has produced only two wins in their last seven outings.
-This includes a 109-91 loss to the Connecticut Sun on Friday night.
-In that contest, four of the team's starters reached double figures.
+After snapping an 11-game losing skid to improve to 4-13 on the season, Dallas has produced only two wins in their last eight outings.
+This includes the 20-point loss to the Liberty on Tuesday night.
+In that contest, three of the team's starters reached double figures.

-Arike Ogunbowale led the way with 21 points — making 6-of-12 shots — 3-of-6 from long range, along with three rebounds and three steals.
-Satou Sabally had a solid performance as well.
-She finished with 20 points, eight rebounds, seven assists and connected on three of her six attempts from deep.
-Natasha Howard added 17 points, 11 rebounds, and four assists.

-Save for the final frame, Connecticut outscored Dallas in every quarter.
-The team with the league's worst defense offered little resistance as the Sun converted 57.6 percent of their overall shot attempts and knocked down 11 of 20 shots from downtown.
-With their latest defeat, the Wings are just a half-game ahead of the Los Angeles Sparks and Washington Mystics -- the two teams tied for the worst record in the league.
+Satou Sabally — who missed the first 25 games of the season — scored a team-high 24 points, along with five rebounds, four assists, and four steals.
+Arike Ogunbowale finished with 17 points, six rebounds, and five assists, while Natasha Howard contributed 13 points and nine rebounds.

+New York led by double digits after the first quarter and held a nine-point advantage heading into the final frame.
+Dallas trimmed the deficit to four points (69-65).
+But the Liberty responded with a 14-0 run, effectively putting the game out of reach.

 Liberty vs. Wings Picks